 Education and Outreach

 Since its inception in 1992, Fresh Air has grown into an invaluable resource to visiting educators, artists and students of the arts.
-We have the privilege of continuing the excellent programme started by Brewery Arts and Miranda Leonard many years ago.
-In that time, we have fostered an extremely productive relationship with foundation students from Stroud College of Art and Design, and BA degree course students from Hereford College of Art.
-All the students complete a project as part of their coursework.
-Six students from each college will be invited to exhibit at Fresh Air 2019, as well as being featured in the Fresh Air 2019 catalogue.
+In that time, we have fostered an extremely productive relationship with foundation students from local colleges with students being invited to exhibit at Fresh Air, as well as being featured in the Fresh Air catalogue.

 Alongside the degree work, our education programme takes pride in the rewarding outreach work we do with special needs and community groups.
 Through generous donations from The Summerfield Trust and The Coln Children’s Fete, we were able to provide workshops for groups from the Alderman Knight School, Peak Academy, St Lukes College, and Paternoster School, Milestone College, Betteridge School, Heart of the Forest Community Special School, and Cotswold Chine School.

 Some Comments after the last Education Programme